 -Albus Percival Wulfric Brian Dumbledore

-My name is Zulfa Rizqiya, pronounced (zoo-fa) (riz-key-uh).
-I am an Athens, Ohio native, and a fortunate one at that.
+Hello!
+My name is Zulfa Rizqiya, pronounced (zoo-fa) (riz-key-uh) for those who want to avoid a flub a la John Travolta at the 2014 Oscars.
+I am an Athens, Ohio native and a fortunate one at that.
 When my parents immigrated to the United States from Indonesia in 1991, Athens welcomed them with more than enough love to last to this day.
 Having spent my entire life in this college town and inevitably enrolling in Ohio University, I claim to know everything there is to know about this town.
-Nonetheless, Athens continues to surprise me, with one of the best surprises being the introduction of the Boyd Scholars Program at OU.
+Nonetheless, Athens continues to surprise me, with one of the best surprises being the introduction of the Margaret Boyd Scholars Program at OHIO.
 It is an absolute honor to be a member of the inaugural class!
-I look forward to learning, discovering, and growing alongside my fellow scholars!
+I look forward to learning, discovering, and growing alongside my fellow scholars.